PDob02/Group_Project_May_2022/README.md

 We have met for both of the classes & office hours this week as well as on Tuesday, Friday, & Sunday.
 After our TAs approved the project on Saturday we pushed the final commits on Sunday night.
 We have been using Slack, Zoom, & other tools to communicate.

 **Machine Learning Model:**
+SciKitLearn  will be used using a multi-linear regression model to train and test the data.
+We will also use a Lasso & Ridge regression model.

 **Database:** We have chosen a PostgreSQL database for this project that will set locally on each of our machines.
 This will be important to recreate identically for each of us.
 We will do this by saving & outputting the commands in PostgreSQL to our shared repository.